 Picture Frame Speakers - Turn your favourite artwork into a speakerTake a look at this sound art installation project by Adriana Paice.

 An alternative approach to traditional loudspeakers is to convert an artwork into a speaker.
-Hide the speaker in plain sight.
 This technique ensures the sound is generated directly from the artwork itself.
 Creating an immersive experience that is effectively wireless.

 The key is to turn a panel into a resonance speaker.
 Think of a guitar or violin; tiny vibrations from the strings are amplified by the wooden surface.

 Both sides of the material emit the sound signal.
 Install inside an artwork or museum display case.
 Mount inside a musical instrument like a guitar, piano or cello for a virtuoso performance using the actual instrument surface for a more realistic audio experience.